Shadow Visitor (“I haunt” Series)

 The angel

-I disentangled my chimerical fears, unknotted joints, straightened my muscles to watch the spectacle on the grand screen facing me.
+I disentangled my chimerical fears.
+Unknotted my joints and straightened my muscles.
+To watch the spectacle on the grand screen facing me.

 Damian swiveled toward me.
 “You saw that?”

 “I did.
-A crone in the neighborhood, demented by loneliness, seeking company on New Year’s Eve.”
+A crone in the neighborhood.
+Demented by loneliness.
+Poor thing, seeking company on New Year’s Eve.”

-“What if she steals children left home alone, is demented by envy or wickedness?”
+“What if she steals children left home alone?
+Demented by envy, perhaps.
+Or … wickedness?”

-“God, Damian, you are brilliant.
-The piercing pupils of Mr. Penesh, his wife, the hags stringing outside gates.
+“God, Damian.
+You are … brilliant.
+Argh.
+The piercing pupils of Mr. Penesh.
+Aw, his wife’s slim lips.
+And the hags stringing outside gates.
 Jealousy kneads at aged hearts…”

 “Think so.
 When the shadow left—”